AnnieP211/AnnieP211.github.io/projects/XRIO.md

 transforming traditional learning experiences into interactive, game-based systems.
 Working with XRIO and Kapiʻolani Community College, I designed and built a series of VR worlds using Meta Horizon Worlds that incorporated puzzles, challenges, reward systems, and progression mechanics to support learning objectives.
-The project drew on research in game- based learning and gamification, focusing on how elements such as feedback loops, scoring systems, collaboration, and adaptive challenges can increase student engagement and retention.
-The end result was a set of playable VR environments that demonstrated how educational content can be embedded into interactive gameplay rather than delivered through static textbooks or lectures.
+The project drew on research in game- based on learning and gamification, focusing on how elements such as feedback loops, scoring systems, collaboration, and adaptive challenges can increase student engagement and retention.
+The result was a set of playable VR environments that demonstrated how educational content can be embedded into interactive gameplay rather than delivered through static textbooks or lectures.